 The Vulnerability Assessment groups our county's assets into categories intended to align with FEMA's Community Lifelines.
-This approach aligns with the guidelines followed by PWC EM.
+This approach aligns with the guidelines followed by the County's Office of Emergency Management.

-In this study, we have integrated FEMA's energy and hazardous materials lifeline categories.
-In addition, we've expanded the scope to include two more essential categories: our natural resources and socially vulnerable populations.
+In this study, we have integrated FEMA's energy and hazardous materials Lifeline categories.
+In addition, we have expanded the scope to include two more essential categories: our natural resources and socially vulnerable populations.
 These categories recognize the importance of our environment and underscore our commitment to inclusivity, ensuring that every resident's needs are acknowledged and addressed.

-Each asset, integral to the fabric of our county, within these categories is meticulously defined and mapped out in Appendix F. Vulnerability Assessment Report.
+Each asset, integral to the fabric of our county, within these categories is defined and mapped out in Appendix G. Vulnerability Assessment Report.
 Below, we delve into the types of assets that underwent evaluation in our assessment.
 These assets are not just mere resources but the pillars of our community, the drivers of our economy, and the protectors of our way of life.